ranfysvalle02/blog-drafts/GraphRAG-bearish.md

 ![demo](https://arxiv.org/html/2310.01061v2/x2.png)

+# **GraphRAG on MongoDB**

+## **Introduction**

+Have you ever felt like your AI just isn't getting the whole picture?
+You feed it data, but the outputs still seem...off.
+Maybe it's missing key context, or struggling to grasp the relationships between different pieces of information.

+This is where **context augmentation** comes in.
+It's the secret sauce for taking large language models (LLMs) to the next level, by providing them with richer and more relevant information to work with.

+In this blog post, we'll delve into the world of context augmentation, exploring a fascinating technique called **GraphRAG**.
+We'll break down how it works, its potential benefits, and the challenges it faces.
+We'll even see a practical example using Python!

 ## The Unifying Goal: Context Augmentation

 At the core of these techniques, we find a singular objective: enriching the context available to LLMs.